culturevis/imageplot/README.md

 ImagePlot is a macro which runs within the cross platform, open source image processing software ImageJ.
 Together these files take up under 5 MB.
 The full ~100MB download comes with several large sample data sets, which are helpful for getting started but not required for the software to run.

+####System requirements

+Hardware requirements: 2 GB RAM (4GB or more recommended for high resolution visualizations with images).

+Software Requirements: To use ImagePlot macro, you will first need to install the ImageJ application.
+ImageJ will run on Mac, Windows, or Linux.
+Application files for all three operating systems are included in the ImagePlot.zip download.

+##What's New in Version 1.1

+Each new visualization is given automatically generated meaningful unique filename.
+It includes the names of data file and the data columns used for x-axis and y-axis.

+Option to automatically save the visualization after it have been rendered (appears in the first application dialog box).

+Option to render the visualization using a better resize algorithm (runs slower but generates nicer images; the option appears in the Image Options dialog box).

+File open error checking: if ImagePlot can't find a particular image, the filename is printed in the Log window, but rendering continues.